55 Types of Beetles in Maryland

 The Seedcorn Beetle is not a pest but a beneficial insect that helps control the corn earworm.

-Coupled with that, this beetle lives for about five weeks, during which it feeds on corn plants.
+Coupled with that, this beetle lives for about five weeks, feeding on corn plants.

 Females lay eggs at the base of the plant, turning into white grubs before pupating into adult beetles.

-Meanwhile, our list of the different types of beetles in Maryland is not complete without the Seedcorn Beetle!
+Meanwhile, our list of the different types of beetles in Maryland is incomplete without the Seedcorn Beetle!

 29. Seven-spotted Lady Beetle